jakoch/hikogui.github.io/readme.md

 ---------------------------------

-In the attempt to write easy to understand documentation for several of ttauri's systems, I reworked the API to make this easier.
+In the attempt to write easy to understand documentation for several of hikogui's systems, I reworked the API to make this easier.

 One of the more difficult things was to manage the global lifetime of the subsystems.
 I was able to simplify this by allowing these subsystems to be